Apostle-of-Laplace/College/CBEE 213 Code/Studio 2/README.txt

-- - - - - EXPLANATION OF FILE - - - - -
+- - - - - READ ME - - - - -
-The 'studio 2.py' file uses your os to determine where to get your csv filepath.
-That all just means that the penguin_data.csv file, and the studio 2.py file, need to be in the same folder in your computer.

-When running the script itself, the markups and annotations should explain each component, if they are unclear, reach out in the CBEE 213 server, someone can explain it.
-Furthermore, I have inbuilt contingencies for misinputs, and error reporting, the script should be able to minimally trouble shoot for you.
+Before anything else, make sure all the files you downloaded from my GitHub page are in the same directory (folder).
+If they are not together the references in the script will not work.
+More detailed explanation will be below the common issues section.

+In the file, each component should be explained by the annotations and markups.
+If they are unclear, reach out to someone in the CBEE server.
+The file also has minimal contingencies against misinputs.
+This means that the script can do some troubleshooting for you, but not a lot.
+You can ignore the 'try' and 'except' statements, they are just the script's way of troubleshooting and do not need to be included in your script.

 - - - - - COMMON ISSUES - - - - -
-Since I already explained the filepath issue we will skip it
+If you are in Visual studio, you can open the CMD terminal with 'ctrl + ~'.
+If you are in a different IDE, or cannot access the terminal, importing libraries will be up to you.

+- - - - - 'Filepath not found' - - - - -
+If you receive an error report saying filepath not found, you have likely input the file name incorrectly, or do not have the files within the same directory.
+Check that all the files involved with the script are in the same parent directory.
+If you receive this report while attempting to install something with the CMD terminal, see the pip install section below.

+- - - - - 'Module not found' - - - - -
-The other issue that may arise is from the libraries not being installed within an environment your IDE can recognize.
-If this is the case, you can either manually install them, or run the command 'pip install -r studio_2_requirements.txt' in your cmd window.
+This error report will generally happen when the library you are importing is not installed, or is in a different file.
+If this happens, run the command 'pip install -r studio_2_requirements.txt' in your CMD terminal.
-If you get a message saying 'file not found'.
-Use the 'cd "PATH"' command in your terminal to navigate to the correct directory.

-Note that 'PATH' is not the input, it should be something like "c:\Users\username\Documents\Python\Studio 2"
-Your input may vary, just copy the file path out of your file explorer.
+The terminal may return a 'file not found' type report when you try to run install the requirements.
+If this happens, check to make sure your terminal is in the correct directory.
+You can do this by trying to match the filepath listed in the terminal with the filepath of your script's directory.

+Example file path;
+"C:\Users\username\OneDrive\Current Project\CBEE Homework"

+If your directories do not match, run the command 'cd (Filepath)' in your terminal.
+(Filepath) should be the path that leads to the directory your script is currently in.
+You can find this path in your File Explorer.
+ After the cd command is run, your paths should match.

+You can then retry installing from the requirements file.

+- - - - - Other Issues - - - - -
+If you run into a problem that cannot be solved with a quick google search.
+Consult the CBEE discord, or DM me and I can try to help you resolve it.